DrK-Lo/lotterhoslabprotocols/discovery.md

    * Step 2: In the Globus Web App, go to the endpoint for the computer.
 Then type `Volumes/lotterhos/` in the path.
 Save it as a bookmark.
    * Step 3: Before you can conduct file transfers from a personal endpoint, you need to have a "Globus Plus Account".
 Email James Macalino at NU research computing to get added.
 You will then receive an email.

-* **Archival Lotterhos Lab storage** (25 TB for lab).
-Northeastern NESE collection.
-  * Path: `/lotterhosarchive/`
-  * Within this storage space we will have a shared folder for each project, that only the people on that project will have access to.

-* **Your home directory on Discovery**.
-  * Path: `/~/`
-  * Note that only you have access to these files.

-* **Your scratch directory on Discovery**.
-Use this for intermediate outputs that are not backed up.
-  * Path: `/scratch/username`
-   * Note that only you have access to these files.